hawic2t/hawic2t/README.md

 ### 💬: Communities I'm a part of:

-- :star: WeWork and Stone & Chalk: I've been a WeWork member since August 2023 and am an active member in community events and networking.
+- :star: **WeWork and Stone & Chalk: **I've been a WeWork member since August 2023 and am an active member in community events and networking.
 Recently joined S & C in the start-up community and events.

-- 🌃: Cyber collective - US
+- 🌃: **Cyber Collective Advocate - US**

-- 🗨️: Cyber Security Tech Meet-up: for colleagues in the field to discuss latest topics, projects and trends in industry, share ideas and knowledge
+- 🗨️: **Cyber Security Tech Meet-up**: for colleagues in the field to discuss latest topics, projects and trends in industry, share ideas and knowledge

  ### 🏙️: Upcoming projects and events:

-- :star: National Missing Person Hackathon - Case Manager - Fri 13th Sept: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.
+- :star: **National Missing Person Hackathon - Case Manager** - Fri 13th Sept: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.

-- 🌃: Cyber collective Internet street smarts 2024 course: designed to empower everyday people with essential digital safetyskills.
+- 🌃: **Cyber collective Internet street smarts 2024 course**: designed to empower everyday people with essential digital safetyskills.
 Course content reviewer.

-- 🎙️: Podcast recording with Galah Cyber Founder to discuss the founder journey.
+- 🎙️: **Podcast recording with Galah Cyber **Founder to discuss the founder journey.

 ### 🏙️: Submitted grants nominees

-- 🌹: Haagen-Dazs Rose Gold Project: pending outcome
+- 🌹: **Haagen-Dazs Rose Gold Project:** pending outcome
-- 🌠: Enterprising Women Women's economic equality submission
+- 🌠: **Enterprising Women's economic equality** grant category.